GIfatahTH/states_rebuilder/README.md

 );
 ```

+For more information on the Dependency Injection capabilities of the `Injector` see the dependency injection.

 The `Injector.get` method searches for the registered singleton using the service locator pattern.
 For this reason, `BuildContext` is not required.
 The `BuildContext` is optional and it is useful if you want to subscribe the widget that has the `BuildContext` to the obtained model.

 In the `HomePage` class of the example, we can remove `StateBuilder` and use the `BuildContext` to subscribe the the widget.